mlabs-haskell/lambda-buffers/README.md

 At a glance, you may wish to choose LambdaBuffers instead of one of its competitors if your project requires:

- 1. _Parameterized Data Types_: Unlike ProtoBuffers or JSON Schema,
-    LambdaBuffers allows users to define algebraic data types which take type variable arguments.
-If your project's domain is most accurately represented by parameterized data types.
-LamdaBuffers may be a good choice for your needs.
+ 1. _Parameterized Data Types_ (aka. type functions): Unlike ProtoBuffers or JSON Schema, LambdaBuffers allows users to define algebraic data types which take type variable arguments.
+If your project's domain is most accurately represented by parameterized data types, LamdaBuffers may be a good choice for your needs.

  2. _Opaque Types_: Almost every competing schema language provides users a fixed set of builtin or primitive types, which are handled in a special